Skip to Content

 Hey there Aaron, introduce yourself!

 Hi boys, my name is Aaron and I am originally from Chicago, USA.
 I am a transman and have been with my girlfriend Emily for over 3 years.
-We met in a gender inclusive/co-ed honours fraternity on campus at Illinois State University.
+We met in a gender-inclusive/co-ed honors fraternity on campus at Illinois State University.
 My roommate and I invited her over to hang out and play card games, and since then she has never really left.
 We've been together for over 3 years and have been having a great time together!

 Emily and I recently moved to Ukraine temporarily for work and decided that this was a great time for us to finally start a blog to document all our stories.